 Note: License reconciliation does not imply that there are no validation errors: you might need to click in the Task/Step name column to see the results of individual steps.
 If there are any errors, click the hyperlink and troubleshoot as needed.
 For example, an error that occurred during the Import into staging step indicates an issue with the staging, in-memory tables or an invalid spreadsheet type.
-File-import tasks with the Failed status are displayed below the \ menu, and are indicated with a red dot:
+File-import tasks with the Failed status are displayed below the menu, and are indicated with a red dot:

-You can also view a detailed log of any step within the inventory import: click to expand its task, and in the Logs column for the step in question, click Download log.
+You can also view a detailed log of any step within the inventory import: click column for the step in question, click Download log.